 Travel Note: Unfortunately the Great Recession has not been kind to some of Vallarta's art galleries such as Ambos, Ana Romo, Arte 550, the Jalisco Institute of Handicrafts, 8 y mas, Galeria A.L.
-Arte Latinoamericano (which had been around since 1998), Artesanias Flores, Galeria Corona, PV Santana, and gay-owned galleries T. Fuller Fine Art, Galeria Sol y Luna, Miralo, and Quadro, among others, who have had to close their doors these past few years.
+Arte Latinoamericano (which had been around since 1998), Artesanias Flores, Galeria Corona, Puerco Azul, PV Santana, and gay-owned galleries T. Fuller Fine Art, Galeria Sol y Luna, Miralo, and Quadro, among others, who have had to close their doors these past few years.
 A number of new ones including Colectika, Contempo Galleria, Demetro Gallery, Galeria Rodo Padilla, La Pulga, Sheol, and Tierra Huichol have come along to add to the active, colorful and lively art and culture scene in Puerto Vallarta.
-The information noted in this Gay Travel Guide was considered accurate when posted but changes can and do occur, so you may want to confirm details directly with the businesses in question before planning your time out and around town.
+It should be noted that the information in this Gay Travel Guide was considered accurate when posted but changes can and do occur, so you may want to confirm details directly with the businesses in question before planning your time out and around town.

 Art Studios/Individual Artists

 - Colonia Paso Ancho - 242 Felipe Angeles.
 Telephone: 222-1994

 Located on the outskirts of town in the Paso Ancho neighborhood up the Cuale River.
 Best to call beforehand to make sure she's in.
 Mon-Fri, 10am-5pm